nodejs/unofficial-builds/README.md

 bin/local_build.sh -r musl -v v21.0.0
 ```

-A successful build will place the source in `$workdir/staging/src/` and binaries in `$workdir/staging/release/v21.0.0/` (where `$workdir` currently is `~/Devel/unnofficial-builds-home`).
+A successful build will place the source in `$workdir/staging/src/` and binaries in `$workdir/staging/release/v21.0.0/` (where `$workdir` currently is `~/Devel/unofficial-builds-home`).
 All of those commands are running as a normal user.

-You must erase all dockers layers before run a new recipe.
-Take in considerations that not all recipes can be built for all versions.
+You must erase all dockers layers before running a new recipe.
+Take into consideration that not all recipes can be built for all versions.

 ## Local installation